-If finer grained stable storages are present within the subsystem with r{l} , the receipt notification is slightly different.
+If finer grained stable storages are present within the subsystem with $r{\ell}$ , the receipt notification is slightly different.
 As soon as the event is stored to the finer grained stable storage, this stable storage sends a notification to the coarser grained storage indicating the receipt of the event and also the predicate count that can be decremented for the sub-unit that this storage is servicing.
-Thus, in figure 4, when an event stored at node 1 is received at node 19, we can assume that all nodes in unit SC-6 can be serviced and decrement the reference counts at the level-3 stable storage at node 1 accordingly.
+Thus, in figure 5, when an event stored at node 1 is received at node 19, we can assume that all nodes in unit SC-6 can be serviced and decrement the reference counts at the level-3 stable storage at node 1 accordingly.

-4.2.
-Epochs
+4.2 Epochs

 Epochs are used to aid the reconnected clients and also to recover from failures.
 We use epochs to ensure that the recovery queues constructed for clients would not comprise of events that a client was not originally interested in.
 Failure to ensure this could lead to starvation of some of the clients.
 We also need epochs to provide us with a precise indication of the time from which point on a client should receive events.
 Not having this precise indication (during recoveries) leads to client starvations and also would also cause the system to expend precious network cycles in routing these events.
-We also have an epoch associated with every profile change and require that the client wait till it receives the epoch notification, before it can disconnect from the system.
+We also have an epoch associated with every profile change and require that the client to waits till it receives the epoch notification, before it can disconnect from the system.

-4.2.1.
-Epoch generation
+4.2.1 Epoch generation

-Epochs, denoted ξ , are truly determined by the replication granularities that exist in different parts of the system.
+Epochs, denoted $\xi$ , are truly determined by the replication granularities that exist in different parts of the system.
 Some of the details pertaining to epoch generation are listed below -

 - (a) Epochs should monotonically increase. - (b) Epochs for clients exist within the context of the finest grained stable storage that the broker node (that it is attached to) is a part of.
-Thus, if the broker node has a replication granularity of r_2 , valid epochs for events received by the client, would be those that have been assigned by the corresponding level-2 storage. - (c) For every client with a profile ω there is an epoch ξ^{ω} associated with it.
+Thus, if the broker node has a replication granularity of $r_2$ , valid epochs for events received by the client, would be those that have been assigned by the corresponding level-2 storage. - (c) For every client with a profile $\omega$ there is a epoch $\xi^{\omega}$ associated with it.

-Events are routed to a client based on the $\delta\omega$ that exist within a profile ω .
+For a profile $\omega$ associated with a client, we denote individual profile predicates as $\delta\omega$ .
+Events are routed to a client based on the $\delta\omega$ that exist within a profile $\omega$ .
 However, every event received at a client needs to have an epoch associated with it to aid in the recovery from failures and also to service events that have not been received by the client.
 The arrival of such an event results in an update of the corresponding epoch associated with the client's profile.
 The replication granularity within the system could be different in different sub systems.
-Within a subsystem having a replication granularity r{l} , it is possible that there are subsystems with replication granularity $r{\ell-1}, r{\ell-2}, \cdots, r_0$.
+Within a subsystem having a replication granularity $r{\ell}$ , it is possible that there are subsystems with replication granularity $r{\ell-1}, r{\ell-2}, \dots, r_0$ .
 In such cases the epochs assigning process is delegated to the corresponding replicators.

-4.2.2.
-The storage format
+4.2.2 The storage format